young-sudo/DeepNetCookbook/README.md

-# Deep Neural Network Cookbook
+# A Cookbook for Deep Neural Networks

 *by Younginn Park*